-If you have received a Voting Instruction Form and wish to attend the Meeting in person or have someone else (who need not be a shareholder) attend on your behalf, you must complete, sign and return the Voting Instruction Form in accordance with the instructions on the form in that regard.
-Unless prohibited by law, the person you designate to attend the Meeting will have full authority to present matters to the Meeting and vote all matters presented at the Meeting, even if those matters are not set out in the Voting Instruction Form or this Information Circular.
-You, or such other designated person if applicable, must then vote your shares in person at the Meeting.
+If you have received a Voting Instruction Form and wish to attend the Meeting online or have someone else (who need not be a shareholder) attend on your behalf, you must complete, sign and return the Voting Instruction Form in accordance with the instructions on the form in that regard AND register that proxyholder (which may be yourself) online, as set out above in "How to Vote - Non-Registered Shareholders - Appointment of Proxyholder".
+Unless prohibited by law, the person you designate to attend the Meeting will have full authority to present matters to the Meeting and vote all matters presented at the Meeting, even if those matters are not set out in the Voting Instruction Form or this Circular.
+You, or such other designated person if applicable, must then vote your shares online at the Meeting.